aws-samples/serverless-patterns/cdk-stepfunction-durable-lambda-function/README.md

 ## Testing

 Go to the AWS Step Functions Console and select the Step Function created by CDK (look for a name starting with `sfn-dfn-integration-pattern-cdk`).
-Execute the step function workflow and provide the input parameters as described above - this makes the Lambda durable function wait for 20 mins, which is more than the standard Lambda execution timeout but due to the durable execution configuration set at 1 hr, Lambda will pause and resume after 20 mins.
+Execute the step function workflow and provide the input parameters as described below - this makes the Lambda durable function wait for 20 mins, which is more than the standard Lambda execution timeout.
+Since the durable execution configuration is set at 1 hr, Lambda will pause and resume execution after 20 mins, instead of timing out.
 ```bash
 {
     "minutes_to_wait": 20